sermatec-opensource/Sermatec-Inverter-Proxy/README.md

 | `-h`                           | show this help                                        | optional            |

 ### DotEnv file

+The env file is generating at each run, concatenating `./application.example.env` with `./application.private.env` into a `./application.env`.
+ * `./application.example.env` => provided in the repository with fake example data.
+ * `./application.private.env` => created if not exists at first run using `make generate_env_file` recipes, excluded from commit, place here your specific setup (ip, polling interval, etc...).
+ * `./application.env` => generated at each run, don't override date here, it will be useless, this env file is provided to application binary through docker-compose services.

 ```env
 INVERTER_HOST=<INVERTER IP OT HOST>
 INVERTER_PORT=<INVERTER PORT USUALLY 8899>